-As you're well aware, PDFs are light, portable and can support a variety of document styles, from text-heavy manuals to highly image-based documents such as ebooks and comics.
+PDFs are light, portable and can support a variety of document styles, from text-heavy manuals to highly image-based documents such as ebooks and comics.
 Form-fillable documents can also be used as official forms.
-And having a good PDF reader on your mobile device is essential if you view your smartphone as a productivity-boosting tool.
+So having a good PDF reader at hand gives you access to all of these documents and more.

 - Best productivity apps for getting more done on your phone